AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 FIRST VOTES REPORTED (2022 Primaries): 8:44 p.m.
 EST

 LAST ELECTION NIGHT UPDATE: 3:18 a.m.
-EST with 99% of total vote counted
+EST with 99% of the total vote counted

 CALIFORNIA

-PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, five others.
+PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, and five others.
 424 delegates at stake.

 PRESIDENTIAL PRIMARY (R): Trump, Haley, Stuckenberg, Binkley, Christie, DeSantis, Hutchinson, Ramaswamy, Rachel Swift.
 169 delegates at stake.